1. Admission Requirements

 "Full-time" means a working time of approx. 35-40 hours per week.
 Part-time work will be calculate on pro-rata basis.
 Apart from employment in a paid position, the MIPLC also recognizes the following as professional experience: postgraduate internships, work as a graduate research assistant, and legal traineeships for the bar exam.

 Since the program is taught entirely in English, all students are required to have very good knowledge of the English language.
 One of the MIPLC admission requirements therefore is a minimum score in one of the following tests taken within the last three years:

 - TOEFL (Test of English as a Foreign Language):

 minimum score of 85 (iBT), 223 (CBT), or 563 (PBT); or

 - IELTS (International English Language Testing System, academic version):

-The test requirement is waived for applicants who are either native speakers of English or have received their degree from an institution at which English is the language of instruction.
+The test requirement is waived for applicants who either are native speakers of English or have received a degree from an institution at which English was the language of instruction.
 In the latter case, please add a written confirmation from your university if you have studied in a country other than the UK, Ireland, the USA, Canada, Australia, or New Zealand.

 Please note that even if you are exempt from the test requirement for your LL.M. application, you may still need to take such a test for your visa application (Indian citizens in particular).
-To avoid a delay in your visa application, which might result in your late arrival to the program, please check with the German Embassy or Consulate in your country already by the time you apply to the MIPLC.
+To avoid a delay in your visa application, please check with the German Embassy or Consulate in your country at the same time you are applying to the MIPLC.